Friday, December 7, 2018

 A woman was having a very busy day at home caring for her five children.
 On this particular day, however, she was having trouble doing even routine chores - all because of three-year-old Kenny.
 He was on his mother’s heels no matter where she went.
 Whenever she stopped to do something and turn around, she would nearly trip over him.
 After stepping on his toes for the fifth time, the young mother began to lose her patience.
 When she asked Kenny why he was acting this way, he looked up at her and said, “Well, in school my teacher told me to walk in Jesus’ footsteps.
 But I can’t see Him, so I’m walking in yours.”

-The angel said to Mary, “Do not be afraid, Mary.”
 Today we celebrate the Solemnity of the Immaculate Conception of the Blessed Virgin Mary, our commemoration of the reality that Mary was conceived without sin in the womb of her mother Anne.
-This is a belief that dates back to the earliest days of the Church, and is not a feast about an abstract aspect of the birth of Christ, but it is a sign to us of God’s care for us, and of God’s triumph over the darkness of the world.
+This is a belief that dates back to the earliest days of the Church, and is not a feast about an abstract theological concept, but rather it is a concrete sign to us of God’s care for us, and of God’s triumph over the darkness of the world.

 And I think that our world needs to hear this message more today than any time in my memory.
 We live in a world of chaos.
 We live in a world of violence and division.
 We live in a world of suspicion and fear.
-And to that confusion and fear God speaks these words: “Do not be afraid.”
+And to that confusion and fear we hear the words spoken by the angel to Mary in our Gospel: “Do not be afraid.”

-Pope Francis said a few days ago, echoing perfectly the message of today’s feast, “Around us there is the presence of evil.
+Pope Francis, echoing perfectly the message of today’s feast, said, “Around us there is the presence of evil.
 The devil is at work.
 But in a loud voice I say: God is stronger.”
 My friends, let that message settle deeply into your hearts tonight – God is stronger.
 Today’s feast reminds us that God was stronger than the stain of original sin in the life of Mary.
 God was stronger than the darkness that enveloped the world at the time of Christ’s birth.
 God was stronger even than death itself in the resurrection of Jesus.
 God is stronger than the evil that fills our world today.
 He is stronger than anything that might seem insurmountable in our lives today.

 There are no shortage of voices in our world today that are proclaiming the opposite message, that says, “Be afraid.
 Be very afraid.”
 It is a message that says we should look at one another with suspicion and fear; with doubt and anger – that we should treat our brothers and sisters as something less than human, something less than men and women who have been created in God’s image.
 But to that message of fear, we are reminded today that God is stronger, “do not be afraid.”

-Pope Francis today also inaugurated the extraordinary Year of Mercy in the Church.
-At the Angelus following the Mass today, he said, “Two things are necessary to fully celebrate the day's feast.
+Pope Francis when he inaugurated the Year of Mercy a few years ago said, “Two things are necessary to fully celebrate the day's feast.
 First, to fully welcome God and His merciful grace into our life; second, to become in our own times 'workers of mercy' through an evangelical journey...In imitation of Mary we are called to be 'bearers of Christ' and witnesses of His love, especially towards those who are most in need."

-The Holy Father is reminding us that fear takes root when we fail to welcome God’s mercy into our lives.
+The Holy Father reminded us that fear takes root when we fail to welcome God’s mercy into our lives.
 We are reminded that our call is not to be messengers of fear, but workers of mercy, imitators of Mary, bearers of Christ, witnesses of love.
 Do not be afraid.
 God is stronger than evil.
+God is stronger than any darkness in our world; any darkness in our lives.

 Let us today be inspired by our caring God and by the example of Mary; let us follow in her footsteps.
-Let us strive to conquer the fear of our world and to be the workers of mercy who bring God’s gentle, kind, loving and compassionate presence to our world so desperately in need.
+Let us strive to conquer the fear of our world; the fear in our hearts; and to be the workers of mercy who bring God’s gentle, kind, loving and compassionate presence to our world so desperately in need.

 Let us ask our Blessed Mother’s intercession for all these things as we pray together, Hail Mary…